Table of Contents

 Time period to calculate the effective SLA of the service.

-In this section select templates that the service will have to launch the alert when the service goes into warning, critical, unknown status or when the service SLA is not met.
+In this section, select templates the service will have to launch the alert when the service goes into warning, critical, unknown status or when the service SLA is not met.

 Once the form has been correctly filled in, it will have an empty service which must be filled in with elements as we will see below.
 In the service edition form, select the 'Configure elements' tab.